stuartellis/stuartellis-site-hugo/content/articles/java-notes.md

 The _jar_ tool works with _.jar_ files, which contain _.class_ files.

 The _jarsigner_ tool is for digitally signing JAR files.

+The _jshell_ command-line shell was introduced in Java 9.

 ## Language Basics